LiteLDev/LeviStone/README.md

 ### Why are some Endstone versions not supported?

 LeviLamina only supports one version from each Minecraft protocol version, while Endstone supports multiple versions.

+### How do I know which version I should install?

+Check the [LeviLamina supported versions](https://lamina.levimc.org/versions/) and the [Endstone release page](https://github.com/EndstoneMC/endstone/releases).